Visiting Jamaica? Things You Should Know About The Food And Jamaican Language

 Jamaica has a national dish unlike many other cultures.
 Ackees cooked with salted codfish.
 This can be served with roasted breadfruit, fried or boiled dumplings, boiled green bananas, cooked yam or even bread.Serve this with a side of calaloo or fried ripe plantains or a nice slice of avocado.
 Wash this down with your favorite drink, and just in case you don't have a favorite drink, don't worry, coconut water is just fine.

 Over the years even the seasoning of the meat has changed as some persons will use the store bought seasoning to rub the meat with.
 The lack of the right amount of spices has also caused the flavor to change.
 Out of this change came what we call the Pan Chicken, where the chicken uses almost any nice spice and is grilled.
-The grill pan is made form metal drums cut in half with metal gratings and a place for the coal.
-Pan chicken is very popular and can be bought on almost any street you drive on.
+The grill pan is made from metal drums cut in half with metal gratings and a place for the coal.
+Pan chicken is very popular and can be bought on almost any street corner or in any town.

 The best jerk however can be had in Boston, Portland.
 You will find some restaurants employing a similar technique to attract the same jerk flavor as Boston.
 Any meat can be jerked, from fish, chicken, pork (especially pork), beef and mutton with the pork and chicken being the most popular.